mitre/secure-coding-case-studies/python/msccs-4.md

 In this example, the adversary would have caused the contents of the password file to be inserted into the returned markdown document!

+### Fix:

-**Mitigation:** The issue was fixed with two primary changes to the source code:
+The issue was fixed with two primary changes to the source code:
 1)	Define a "restrict_base_path" option to allow the snippet admin to specify the directory under which all files must be stored.
 2)	Use absolute paths to ensure that the generated filename is under the expected base path (as quoted in the patch: “restrict snippets to be actual children of the base path”).